connectrpc/connectrpc.com/docs/cors.md

 ## Connect GET

 For side-effect-free RPCs such as simple queries, Connect supports GET requests that do not require CORS preflights.
-Browser will immediately issue the actual request, but there are two requirements:
+Browsers will immediately issue the actual request, but there are two requirements:

 1. No request headers must be set, including `Connect-Timeout-Ms` or `Grpc-Timeout`,